ngParty/ng-metadata/README.md

 | **legacy?**   | `Object<DirectiveDefinitionObject>`  |  striped angular 1 ddo, use it if you wanna use angular 1 specific API  |

 Note:
-- Directive must implement `afterContentInit` method, even if it doesn't use `legacy.require`, because this method is always called from postLink, so we can ensure that everything is compiled when logic of directive is executed.
+- Directive must implement `ngAfterContentInit` method, even if it doesn't use `legacy.require`, because this method is always called from postLink, so we can ensure that everything is compiled when logic of directive is executed.
 - It also best practice to execute directive logic when host and children DOM is ready ( compiled )